Rouzax/ColorReplacementScript/README.md

 - **`Get-ColorFiles`**:
   - Retrieves all relevant files that may contain color codes based on the file type (e.g., `.pptx`, `.docx`, `.svg`).
   - Excludes certain files (like theme files) to avoid unintended replacements.
+  - Will include PowerPoint Slide Master layouts when `-ChangeSlideMaster` is given.

 - **`Detect-ColorScheme`**:
   - Uses `Get-ColorFiles` to obtain files.